ES-TUDelft/robot-interaction-tool/README.md

 * To play a song (e.g., using the test button or the mini-player panel in the main interface), you will need an active device (i.e., a Spotify Player) that is running on either your browser or PC/Phone.

 * ***NOTE:*** When the player is not able to start a song, it means the device is not active.
 Just refresh your Spotify Player browser or the desktop app.

+* When playing music, you can set the robot to do some animations as follows:

+  * Make one (or more) list of animations using the default ones available for the [Pepper robot](http://doc.aldebaran.com/2-5/naoqi/motion/alanimationplayer-advanced.html#pepp-pepper-list-of-animations-available-by-default).

+  * Add your list of animations to [/interaction_manager/properties/animations.json](https://github.com/ES-TUDelft/robot-interaction-tool/blob/master/interaction_manager/properties/animations.json).

+  * Create a music action (i.e., using the Action block) and enable the "animation" check box in the edit panel.

 ---